lyp-deeplearning/computer-vision-inference-dev-kit-tutorials/face_detection_tutorial/step_3/Readme.md

 ```

-7. Check that the model has the output layer types expected and swap output  layers as necessary for receiving the age and the gender results.
+7. A check is made to make sure that the model has the output layer types expected and output layers are swapped as necessary for receiving the age and the gender results.

 ```cpp
         // if gender output is convolution, it can be swapped with age